LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 ## What is SQL?

 **S**tructured **Q**uery **L**anguage, or SQL (sometimes pronounced "sequel"), is a powerful language used to interrogate and manipulate relational databases.
 It is not a general programming language that you can use to write an entire program.
 However, SQL queries can be called from programming languages to let any program interact with databases.
-There are several different variants of SQL, but all support the same basic statements that we will be covering today.
+There are several variants of SQL, but all support the same basic statements that we will be covering today.

 ## Relational databases